tusing/yubikey-pki/README.md

 1. Input your YubiKey PIV PIN when prompted.
 Touch the disk when it starts flashing.
 2. Provide `example.com/foo/crt.pem` and `example.com/foo/key.pem` to your endpoint.
 3. Delete `example.com/foo/key.pem`.

+This creates a certificate for `foo.example.com` with a lifetime of 820 days in `example.com/foo`.